Mani (actor): Production

-Politics
+Political career

 Besides being an actor, Mani is also very active in politics.
-He actively supported Imran Khan's Pakistan Tehreek-e-Insaf and attended several processions across Pakistan before joining Pak Sarzameen Party in 2018.
+He actively supported Imran Khan's Pakistan Tehreek-e-Insaf and attended several processions across Pakistan before joining the Pak Sarzameen Party in 2018.
 He and his wife, Hira Mani, have criticized Imran Khan and Altaf Hussain on several occasions.
-He also did the polio campaign for UNICEF.
+He also participated in the polio campaign for UNICEF.

 Personal life

 He married fellow actress Hira Salman in 2008.
-Hira Salman, commonly known as Hira Mani, in her interview at Speak Your Heart With Samina Peerzada on 19 Oct 2018 explained interesting story how she met Mani.
-She grabbed Mani's contact number from her friend's cellular phone (who was Mani's girlfriend) secretly & started talking to him on phone by name Mariam while she was also engaged to a Banker in Dubai at that time, whom she left afterwards and married Mani.
+Hira Salman, commonly known as Hira Mani, in her interview at Speak Your Heart With Samina Peerzada on 19 Oct 2018 explained how she met Mani.
+She had secretly gotten Mani's phone number from his then girlfriend and phoned him under the alias of Mariam.
+During this time she was engaged to a Banker in Dubai whom she later left to be with Mani.
 Their marriage ceremony took place on 18 April 2008.
-They frequently work together in most of their projects after marriage.
-The couple has two sons: Muzammil (born in 2009) and Ibrahim (born in 2014).
+They frequently work together in most of their projects after marriage. together they have two sons: Muzammil (born in 2009) and Ibrahim (born in 2014).